weezycode/SnowTracks/README.md

    * the page forgetPassword;
    * the page new password;

+Before installing the project make sure you have PHP8 ^ and composer.
 To install the project, open your terminal, copy the link and paste it in your development path or anywhere

       git clone https://github.com/weezycode/SnowTricks.git